Making Better Connections: Asking the Right Questions

 A cared-for and motivated team will always deliver their best.
 Asking this helps you get to know people a little better before the day begins.

-When both sides ask better questions, we see smoother bookings, less friction, and better working relationships.
+When both sides ask better questions, something shifts.

-The more openly we communicate, the better we work together, and that’s how stronger teams and lasting industry relationships are built.
+The more openly we communicate, the better we work together.
+And that's how the whole industry gets stronger.